laiudm/ZAP/README.txt

 purposes.

 Progress:
-I am currently working on emulating CP15 via microcode.
+I am currently working CP15.

 Detailed instruction on simulating this may be found at... https://hackaday.io/project/14771/instructions

+To see a demo of the processing executing some simple code, source the do_it.csh script in the /debug folder.
+You must have arm-none-eabi-* toolchain installed on your system along with iverilog.
 -------------------------------------------------------------------------------

 MIT License